saramirthis/CC_seg_clas/README.md

 6. Set the hyper-parameters according to your dataset.
 I recommend you run the notebook **main.ipynb** to make sure your configuration and outputs are working as expected before run the train script.
 This notebook works in the same way as the train script.

 7. Run the train script: python main.py.
-The script will save the trained models in the save directory (the save directory path (DIR_SAVE) can be changed in **default_config.py**).
+The script will save the trained models in the save directory (the save directory path (DIR_MODEL) can be changed in **default_config.py**).

 ### Instructions to execute on Docker image in either, test or train mode: